-We recently gifted our girls with a membership to ABCmouse, and they LOVE it.
+We recently gifted our girls with a membership to ABCmouse for the little ones and Adventure Academy for the older ones, and they LOVE it.

 ABCmouse is a leading and comprehensive digital early learning resource for preschool and early elementary school age children.
 The program now has over 8,500 standards- based learning activities and 850+ lessons across 10 levels.

-Our family is using ABCmouse as a fun supplement on our homeschool days and as a reward for our girls when they get their other schoolwork completed.
+Our family is using both ABCmouse and Adventure Academy as a fun supplement on our homeschool days and as a reward for our girls when they get their other schoolwork completed.